pharo-project/pharo-changelogs/Pharo110ChangeLogs.md

 ## Highlights

 ### Tools
-- Iceberg (the git client/vcs control tool) has received a lot of tweaks and fixes to work better with github and other remote control files.
+- Iceberg (the Git client/VCS control tool) has received a lot of tweaks and fixes to work better with GitHub and other remote control files.
-- The debugger now incorporates a lot tweaks and notably the capability of adding bindings in the context interation model.
+- The debugger now incorporates a lot of tweaks and, notably, the capability of adding bindings in the context interaction model.
-- TimeProfiler (the profiling tool) has a new UI, and incorporates also the alternative Andreas Profiler.
+- TimeProfiler (the profiling tool) has a new UI and also incorporates the alternative Andreas Profiler.
-- DrTests (the Test Runner alternative) has been updated to latest Spec and make usable again.
+- DrTests (the Test Runner alternative) has been improved and updated to the latest Spec.
-- The is a new new implementation of rewrite tools
+- The is a new implementation of Rewrite tools.
-- There is a new tool: The Document Browser, which allow the visualisation of microdown (markdown compatible) documents placed on the web or locally.
+- There is a new tool: The Document Browser, which allows the visualization of Microdown (Markdown compatible) documents placed on the web or locally.
-- Calypso (the System Browser) has incorporated some interesting mini tools: package dependency and baseline visualisation.
+- Calypso (the System Browser) has incorporated some interesting mini tools: package dependency and baseline visualization.
-- New and improved Inspectors, notably for AST/Blocks/IR but also a lot others.
+- New and improved Inspectors, notably for AST/Blocks/IR but also a lot of others.
-- All versions of NewTools, Spec, Roassal and Microdown have been updated with a lot of bugfixes.
+- All versions of NewTools, Spec, Roassal and Microdown have been updated with a lot of bug fixes.

 ### System
-- Slots now have a Setting for unrestricted definitions
+- Slots now have a Setting for unrestricted definitions.
-- Slots now allow more complex Slot defininions (cascade)
+- Slots now allow more complex Slot definitions (cascade).
-- Compiler support for full blocks without outer context
+- Compiler support for full blocks without outer context.
-- enable optionInlineTimesRepeat and optionInlineRepeat by default
+- enable optionInlineTimesRepeat and optionInlineRepeat by default.
-- Adding an API in OCBytecodeToASTCache, RBMethodNode and RBBlockNode to map AST nodes to a pc range
+- Adding an API in OCBytecodeToASTCache, RBMethodNode and RBBlockNode to map AST nodes to a pc range.
-- add a "parse plugin" mechanism to OpalCompiler
+- add a "parse plugin" mechanism to OpalCompiler.
-- Improve faulty parsing
+- Improve faulty parsing.
-- lots of bugfixes and cleanups
+- lots of bug fixes and cleanups.
 - Constant Block Closures are created at compile time (speeds up both creating and evaluation of [#blockslikethis])
-- Support for ephemerons
+- Support for ephemerons.

 ### Virtual machine
-- Ephemerons Production Ready (large amount of ephemerons supported, leaks fixed, support for old finalization, tests).
+- Ephemerons Production Ready (a large number of ephemerons supported, leaks fixed, support for old finalization, tests).
-- Improving the Memory Map of the VM (Using constant positions)
+- Improving the Memory Map of the VM (Using constant positions).
 - Initial support for Single-Instruction Multiple-Data (SIMD)
     - Initialization of new objects using SIMD (ARM64)
     - Adding Bytecode Extensions to support SIMD instructions
     - Adding Vector Registers
     - Vector Register bytecodes
-- Third-Party Dependency Update (Newer versions, Graphic Libraries using Hardware Acceleration)
+- Third-Party Dependency Update (Newer versions, Graphic Libraries using Hardware Acceleration).
 - Fixing errors and simplification of primitives.
-- Clean Ups: Remove lots of old code, notably old experiments, dead code and unused code like newspeak or plugins.
+- Clean Ups: Remove lots of old code, notably old experiments, dead code and unused code like Newspeak or plugins.

 ## Status
 Current Pharo development status.